Skip to Content

 Better approach: Choose materials based on performance and machinability—like 6061 aluminums for general use.

-Benefits of Implementing DFM
+Benefits of Implementing Online DFM

 Lower costs through efficient use of materials and labor and reduced production costs by minimizing wasted materials and unnecessary complexity